mattelim/tobe/README.md

 - [ ] Favorites `/favorites`
 - [ ] Watch Later `/watchlater`
 - [ ] Watch History `/watchhistory`
+- [ ] More watch time metrics and settings

 I built **Tobe** primarily for myself, feel free to make features requests but they will not be my priority.
 Please feel free to fork the repo and create your own versions!